Expanding mobile technology in Africa

 “We see a lot of operators around the world moving away from subsidy for exactly that reason,” says Jon.
 “So the challenge is establishing the security upon which you’re either providing that subsidy or, once you’ve got that customer connected, making sure that they don’t go delinquent – they pay their bills and they use the device as much as possible.
 In Europe, you’ve got credit checking.
 I guess in Africa that’s more difficult.”

 The traditional way of credit checking a user doesn’t exist in Africa.
 There has almost got to be a leap of faith taken by the operator.

 In order to increase adoption, devices need to be made as cost-effective as possible, but this throws up an obvious compromise in technology versus cost.
 The quality of that first internet experience can make a big difference – the more enhanced the experience, the more utilization there will be and the more uplift.
 That is a consideration not lost on the larger operators.

 “We talk to carriers all the time on this and I’m really sensing there’s a shift in mentality,” says Jon.
 “There’s always been that pressure to drive the cost of handsets down, but now I sense there’s a realization that there’s another way to connect a customer to the internet with their first smartphone, in a way that gives them a richer experience.
 This is where smart financing comes in – making a more expensive device more affordable over time.
 The difference is whether you’ve got the confidence to invest that money and finance those customers that were previously unfinanceable.”
-You can find out more about our device financing solutions here.

 In western Europe and the US, the number of marketing channels is relatively small and those channels are well built and mature.
 But in Africa how you actually reach the customer is a challenge in itself, let alone providing finance to that customer.